Jacob-J-Thomas/IntelligenceHub/README.md

 # The Intelligence Hub
-## A Powerful API Wrapper for AGI Services Designed to Simplify Consuming Common AI Services such as Chat Completions, RAG Databases, Image Generation, and More.
+### A powerful API wrapper for common AGI services, designed to simplify application AI powered app development.

 ### Table of Contents
 - [Overview](#overview)